-NorthStar continues to invest heavily in non-uranium based processing and production capabilities for Mo-99 to ensure adequate capacity and appropriate supply redundancy.
+NorthStar continues to invest heavily in non-uranium based processing and production capabilities for Mo-99 to ensure adequate capacity.
 Ongoing research is underway to explore alternative approaches to irradiation and include our accelerator program which uses electron accelerator technology rather than a reactor.
 Our accelerator manufacturing facility will be built in Beloit, Wisconsin.

 Non-uranium based processes are proven and well established, yet mark a significant advancement to current technology.
 By utilizing state-of-the-art chemical processing to achieve domestic Mo-99 production without the use of any uranium target material, NorthStar’s product meets all appropriate Pharmacopeia standards for Mo-99.

 Importantly, this process provides an environmentally friendly solution for Mo-99 supply, because it produces benign and recyclable waste streams that are free of the toxic and radioactive waste associated with uranium-based production.

 NorthStar’s Non-uranium Based Manufacturing Process